dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <img src='/images/adv_learning/traffic_sign.png' width="50%"/>
 </p>

+Here is a recent [demo](https://v.qq.com/x/page/x0855xzykn4.html) by Tencent Keen Security Lab which conducted research on Autopilot of Tesla Model S and achieved 3 flaws, *Auto-wipers Vision Recognition Flaw*, *Lane Recognition Flaw* and *Control Steering System with Gamepad*.
+For more details on the technical details, [here](https://keenlab.tencent.com/en/whitepapers/Experimental_Security_Research_of_Tesla_Autopilot.pdf) is the paper. *So cool*

 And imagination is limit.
 There is so many bad examples which can be exploited.
 Just like any new technology not designed with security in mind, when deploying a machine learning system in the real-world, there will be adversaries who wish to cause harm as long as there exist incentives(i.e., they benefit from the system misbehaving).

 ## Adversarial Training